wikimedia/eventgate/README.md

 to instantiate and use an EventGate that validates events with JSONSchemas discovered via schema URLs, and produces valid events to Kafka.

-## EventValidator & Event Schema URLs
+## EventValidator class & event schema URLs

 While the `EventGate` class that handles event validation and production can be configured to do validation in any way, the default EventGate uses the